chetanjaizz/Notes_app/README.md

-# To-Do Application
+# Notes Application

-This is a simple To-Do application built with React, Redux, and Bootstrap.
-The application allows users to manage tasks with associated dates.
+This is a simple Notes application built with React, Redux, and Bootstrap.
+The application allows users to manage notes with associated dates.

 ## Features